Originally made for professional divers, dive watches are built with durability and water resistance in mind.

 Both the crystals on the front and case back of the watch are made of sapphire for extra scratch resistance.
-And the ceramic bezel only further strenghtens the Seastar’s case as a durable, everyday watch.
+And the ceramic bezel only further strengthens the Seastar’s case as a durable, everyday watch.

-I almost feel like if the Tissot Seastar 1000 was rebranded by a high end luxury swiss brand, it would cost much more than it actually does.
+I almost feel like if the Tissot Seastar 1000 was rebranded by a high-end luxury Swiss brand, it would cost much more than it actually does.
 Sometimes the hidden gems are the best values on the market.

 Check out the Tissot Seastar 1000 Powermatic 80 on Amazon.

 The Seiko Turtle is part of the Seiko Prospex lineup; Seiko’s professionally rated watches are built for, well… Professionals.

 A sunburst dial that illuminates itself to reveal slightly different hues of colors under different dial conditions gives this serious tool watch a slightly fun and inviting look.

 Don’t let its refinement fool you, however, the Turtle has everything you’d want from a professional dive watch including 200-meter water resistance, and is one of the most affordable ISO-certified dive watches on the market.